-InfoComm 2016 was again a demonstration in innovation and an implementation of “firsts” in the LED display market; it is these push and pull factors that are driving future change.
+InfoComm 2016 was again a demonstration in innovation and an implementation of “firsts” in the LED display market; it is these push and pull factors that are driving future change in digital signage.

 The innovations this year were unique and seminal for the LED Digital Signage industry.
 For example, this was the first time displays were seen for near-to-the-viewer or <2 meters of viewing distance, performance (i.e. tightest pixel pitch) as well as very large area seamless displays which could be found across all of the major suppliers in the industry.
 We have demonstrated the ability to prepare displays for the exhibition of 4K (8 million RGB pixels) and even 8K (~32 million pixels) in a single continuous display over 55m2.
 It can be said that with LED, anything is now possible in resolution and size.